zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

     ]
 ---

 The microfacet theory is one of the core components of physically based rendering.
-Unfortunately, it is often perceived as being rather complicated, for several reasons.
+Unfortunately, it is often perceived as being rather complicated, for two reasons.
 The first one is that most papers only focus on a single aspect (such as the distribution of normals or the masking function), while neglecting the big picture.
 The second problem is the lack of geometrical interpretations of the mathematical expressions, which inhibits understanding at the intuitive level.

 A solid grasp of the fundamentals of the theory is an essential requirement for working on its extensions or applications (such as Smith's approximation, multiple scattering, bump roughness, microsurface transformations, and so on).
-This article aims to address these issues by collecting the fragments from the literature and explaining how they fit together.
+This author aims to address these issues by collecting the fragments from the literature and explaining how they fit together.

 <!--more-->